Data-Jamming/Music-Genre-Predictor/README.md

 The cleaner assumes `./dataset/lyrics.csv`
 - due to 3.6 package issues
 - will try to resolve later if it becomes a big issue

+NL feature gereartor assumes `./dataset/cleaned_lyrics.csv`
+- possible sources of error:
+  - key errors for words not in cmudict
+  - skipped over some parts of speech we probably don't care about
+  - some generalizations in POS tagging (for example, types of nouns were not separated)